aws-samples/how-to-monitor-tgw-route-limits-using-serverless-architecture/README.md

 When deployed, this solution captures the current state of the Transit Gateways in your account within a given Region.
 This initial state is captured by triggering an AWS Lambda function, and the state information is written to a DynamoDB table.
 Next, the solution listens for routing update events sent by <a href="https://aws.amazon.com/transit-gateway/network-manager">Transit Gateway Network Manager</a> to CloudWatch Logs.
 Any such events invokes another Lambda function to update the DynamoDB table.

-The solution also deploys a Lambda function, which runs every minute, to scan the DynamoDB table and calculate the number of prefixes advertised to and from each attachment.
+The solution also deploys a Lambda function, which runs every minute, to scan the DynamoDB table and calculates the number of prefixes advertised to and from each attachment.
 It does this for every Transit Gateway in your account in a given Region.
 As this information is processed, the Lambda function pushes the metrics to CloudWatch using the custom metric push API.

 You use these metrics to create CloudWatch dashboards and alerts based on the limits for each attachment type by following the instructions for <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ConsoleAlarms.html">Creating a CloudWatch alarm based on a static threshold</a> in our documentation.